SiddharthaKandpal/HappinessRepo/README.md

 5) Model Selection: Choose an appropriate model to predict the gender equality index.
 Some of the models you can use include linear regression, decision tree, random forest, and neural networks.

 6) Model Training: Train the chosen model on the training dataset and tune the hyperparameters to optimize its performance.

+7) Model Evaluation: This task involves evaluating the performance of the trained model on a test dataset using various performance metrics.

+8) Model Deployment: This task involves deploying the trained model in a production environment and integrating it with other systems as needed.

+## Scope of the project
+1) Public Policy: The insights generated from the data modeling project can help inform public policy decisions aimed at improving the well-being of citizens in different countries.
+For example, policymakers could use the results of the project to identify the most important factors that contribute to happiness and develop policies aimed at improving access to those factors.

+2) Social Impact: Non-governmental organizations and non-profits working to improve the quality of life for people around the world could use the insights generated from the project to better target their resources and programs.

+3) Corporate Social Responsibility: The insights generated from the project could help companies better understand the well-being of their employees and the communities in which they operate.
+This information could be used to inform corporate social responsibility initiatives aimed at improving employee satisfaction and community well-being.

+4) Academic Research: The data modeling project could contribute to academic research focused on understanding the factors that contribute to happiness and well-being.

+Overall, the data modeling project has the potential to create significant value for a range of stakeholders interested in understanding and improving the well-being of people around the world.